ty1er/ucrPage/source/_posts/2016-05-22-summer-internship-2016.markdown

 categories: internship
 ---

-I will spend summer 2016 as an intern at Google Kirkland where working I will be working on Spanner SQL.
+I will spend summer 2016 as an intern at Google Kirkland where working I will be working on full-text searach optimization in Spanner SQL team (Spandex).